 In some ways they are the same, since each results in a defendant going free.
 But charges can be dismissed only after such charges have been filed.
 A charge can be dropped before or after a charge has been filed.

 You may need a charge dropped by the prosecutor, or you may need a charge dismissed by the prosecutor, though a court also can dismiss a charge if the prosecutor has made a fundamental legal error in the case.

 Note: This article focuses on achieving a dismissal on active or pending criminal charges.
 For those interested in obtaining dismissals on past cases, please see our related article about Expunction: How to Clear Your Criminal Record in Texas.

 As for why prosecutors drop charges, that can be due to many factors.
 Among them is when a victim in a criminal charge — a victim around whom the case is built — decides not to cooperate.
 The victim may have changed his or her mind, and it's then pointless for the prosecutor to proceed without more evidence.

-A charge also may be dropped if it’s found that the suspect was subjected to an illegal stop or there was lack of probable cause to make an arrest.
+A charge may, however, be dropped if it's found that the suspect was subjected to an illegal stop or there was lack of probable cause to make an arrest.
 Police must have a reasonable belief, based on clear facts, that an arrest is appropriate.
-Police cannot arrest you due to a gut feeling or “profiling” your race.
+Police cannot arrest you due to a gut feeling or "profiling" your race.